Your one-stop hub for everything you need to get started sewing this functional pattern

 Choosing Fabrics: Make It Your Own

 One of my favourite things about the Crafted Life Companion is how customizable it is through fabric choices!
-You can sew it as written in the pattern with 4-5 prints.
+You can sew it as written in the pattern with 3-5 prints.
+I've filmed a video for how to put together a fabric pull with confidence for a project just like this:

 For the Spine:

-I often use a small stripe pattern horizontally to mimic the look of a book spine.
-This gives the cover a sophisticated, timeless look.
+I often use a small striped pattern horizontally to mimic the look of a book spine.
+This gives the cover a sophisticated, timeless look and adds to the stationery effect we are trying to achieve with this pattern.

 For the Front Flap: